boxmein/CarND-Vehicle-Detection/writeup_template.md

 I implemented a sliding window search method in the search phase, in `lesson_functions.py` lines 199-227.
-I then implemented the search function in `vehicledetector.py` lines 31-67 to search over 3 scales, specifying overlap and sizes.
+I then implemented the search function in `vehicledetector.py` lines 31-46 (lines 46-67 are the heatmapping function) to search over 3 scales, specifying overlap and sizes.

 I specified my search scales in terms of a "window size" hyperparameter called `WS` which is 32px.
 My smallest scale was WS x WS, the medium scale was 3 * WS x 3 * WS, and the